corasan/modal-sheet/README.md

 }
 ```

-Use `useModalSheet` hook to open and close the modal sheet.
+Use refs to expand and minimize the modal sheet.

 ```tsx
 import { ModalSheet, ModalSheetRef, ModalSheetStackRef } from '@corasan/modal-sheet';